G1_DinoLab_Ebook

 11. Colour the required number of blocks.

-13. Draw arrows to put the train cars in order.
+13. Draw arrows to put the train coaches in order.
 Largest number first!

 14. Complete the rabbit’s path.
 Fill in the blanks.

 What numbers are hidden behind the carrots?
-Write them down in descending order.
+Write them in descending order.

 Let’s Add